Art of Photographing Dance | August 21-26

 Rose Eichenbaum, Program Director

-Artist Faculty: Whitney Browne.
+Artist Faculty: Whitney Browne and Christopher Duggan.
 Read bios.

-Directed by award-winning dance photographer Rose Eichenbaum, photographers will focus on developing a more highly attuned photographic eye, personal aesthetic, and build confidence behind the lens.
+Directed by award-winning dance photographer Rose Eichenbaum, program photographers will focus on developing a more highly attuned photographic eye, personal aesthetic, and build confidence behind the lens.
 In addition to honing technical skills, they will work toward an understanding of the mechanics and vocabulary of dance movement while strengthening communication skills to work with dancer-models collaboratively, safely, and effectively.
 Assignments will be broad in range and scope to enhance the photographer’s capabilities for creating action shots, portraits, documentary, commercial, editorial, and fine art images.
 Sessions will take place in studios, on the stage, and in site-specific locations on the beautiful Pillow grounds.
 Photographers will also have access to Festival performances, rehearsals, events, onsite meals in the resident dining hall, and the renowned Jacob’s Pillow Archives in this truly dance-immersive experience.

 As an additional opportunity for career advancement, one image will be selected by Program Director Rose Eichenbaum to be featured in the December issue of Dance Teacher Magazine.